Scam Prevention

 Prevention Tips:

-• Keep antivirus software updated.
+• Keep antivirus software updated and run malware scans regularly.

 Prevention Tips:

-The Impact of Scams on Victims and Their Families
+How Scams affect Victims and Their Families

 Support Resources for Victims